 About this Issue

-- Working Groups: FPF runs a higher education privacy working group to explore privacy concerns related to data governance, predictive analytics, ethics, and data infrastructure in higher education.
+• Working Groups: FPF runs a higher education privacy working group to explore privacy concerns related to predictive analytics, big data, ethics, and data infrastructure in higher education.
 This group includes ed tech companies, education data advocates, academics, and practitioners.

 Want to learn more, join our newsletter or a working group, or become an FPF member?
 Contact Education Policy Counsel Amelia Vance at [email protected].